-If a Control frame is sent as a response to a soliciting HE extended range SU PPDU the frame shall be carried in an HE extended range SU PPDU except when the most recent successfully received PPDU sent by the responding STA to the soliciting STA after association was not an HE extended range SU PPDU in which case the control frame shall be carried in non-HT PPDU
+If a Control frame is sent as a response to a soliciting HE ER(#Ed) SU PPDU the frame shall be carried in an HE ER(#Ed) SU PPDU except when the most recent successfully received PPDU sent by the responding STA to the soliciting STA after association was not an HE ER(#Ed) SU PPDU in which case the control frame shall be carried in non-HT PPDU

-If the Control frame is sent as a response to a soliciting HE SU PPDU then the frame shall be carried in non-HT PPDU except when the most recent successfully received PPDU sent by the responding STA to the soliciting STA after association was an HE extended range SU PPDU in which case the control frame shall be carried in HE extended range SU PPDU
+If the Control frame is sent as a response to a soliciting HE SU PPDU then the frame shall be carried in non-HT or non-HT duplicate PPDU except when the most recent successfully received PPDU sent by the responding STA to the soliciting STA after association was an HE ER(#Ed) SU PPDU in which case the control frame shall be carried in HE ER(#Ed) SU PPDU

 NOTE—PPDU format switching between non-HT and ER SU PPDU occurs in subsequent TXOPs.
-A STA that solicits a control frame from a peer STA accounts for the PPDU format of the control frame to calculate the expected duration of the TXOP.
+A STA that solicits a control frame from a responding STA accounts for the PPDU format of the control frame to calculate the expected duration of the TXOP.
+The responding STA determines that the most recent PPDU sent to the soliciting STA is successfully received if it receives an immediate acknowledgment by the soliciting STA in response to the PPDU.(#9963)

 PARS II (27.15.3)